15 Questions to Make 2020 Your Best Year Ever

 Have you ever gotten so excited about the next year that you set lofty resolutions, only to let them drift away as the months passed?

 Have you gotten to April or September or December and wondered what those resolutions even were?

 We often make resolutions that sound great but don’t take time to plan out how they’re going to fit into our lives, what achieving them will look like, and why we care about them.

 Resolutions are like vague wishes.
 Like, this year, I’m going to lose weight, or be happier, or meditate more.
 That’s all great, but they’re not specific.
 Goals, on the other hand, are clear.
 If you’re looking to change your life, goals are where it’s at.

 It just so happens I’m a big believer in goal setting.
 It was a huge part of how I got to the Olympic Games in rowing.
 The beauty of goal setting?
 It can be applied to everything, whether it’s establishing a workout routine, losing weight, improving your relationship, or finally making that career change.

 It’s a simple process that will get you exactly where you want to go.

-Since you’re 40% more likely to reach goals that you write down, I’ve created an Annual Goal Planning Worksheet that walks you through each step of the process.
+Since you’re 40% more likely to reach goals that you write down (yup, it’s true…how insane is that?!), I’ve created an Annual Goal Planning Worksheet that walks you through each step of the process.

 Print it out, grab your favorite pen and cozy up with a cup of tea.
 It’s time to step into your awesome.